The Top Challenges Managers Will Face in a Hybrid Work World: Q&A With Ryan M. Sutton, District President, Robert Half

 Welcome to the latest post in Robert Half’s Thought Leader Q&A series, which features insights from those who have made our company a great place to work and a premier provider of talent solutions.

-In this post, we feature Ryan M. Sutton, a district president at Robert Half who leads our technology talent solutions practice in New York City and New England.
-Ryan is based in Boston, but before the pandemic, “spent pretty much every waking minute, Monday through Friday, in New York City.”
-But Ryan is just fine with Massachusetts becoming his center of operations: The native Ohioan moved to the greater Boston area more than 40 years ago and considers himself a true New Englander.
+Ryan is based in Boston, but before the recent pandemic, he says he “spent pretty much every waking minute, Monday through Friday, in New York City.”
+But today, he’s fine with Massachusetts being his center of operations: The native Ohioan moved to the greater Boston area more than 40 years ago and considers himself a true New Englander.

 Ryan attended Saint Michael’s College in Vermont, where he earned a Bachelor of Science in accounting while playing NCAA sports and serving as a class government leader along the way.
 When he graduated and was looking for a job in the 1990s, his mother suggested that he reach out to Robert Half.